+86 755 8671 9955

 • Pricing adds up quickly as you add users and modules

-Pricing: Base license starts around $999/month, plus $99/user/month.
-Total costs typically range from $30K to $150K+ annually depending on modules and users.
+Pricing: Base license starts around $999/month, plus approximately $99 to $149 per user per month.
+Total annual costs typically range from $30K to $150K+ depending on modules and users.

-Verdict: NetSuite is one of the best options for growing businesses that want a full-featured cloud ERP without the complexity of SAP.
+Verdict: NetSuite is one of the best cloud ERP options for growing businesses that need full-featured financial management, multi-entity support, and scalability without SAP-level complexity.

 3. Microsoft Dynamics 365

-Best for: Businesses already using Microsoft tools (Office 365, Azure, Teams)
+Best for: Businesses already using Microsoft tools including Office 365, Azure, and Teams

-Microsoft Dynamics 365 is a modular ERP and CRM platform built deeply into the Microsoft ecosystem.
-You choose the apps you need, such as Finance, Supply Chain Management, Business Central, or Sales, and pay only for what you use.
+Microsoft Dynamics 365 is a modular ERP and CRM platform built into the Microsoft ecosystem.
+You choose the apps you need, including Finance, Supply Chain Management, Business Central, or Sales, and pay only for what you use.

 Strengths: